 The Group's subsidiaries in Netherlands, Germany and Belgium (car sourcing activities), Shared Service center in Lithuania (car preparation activities) and holding company in Latvia (administrative support) are engaged in sale of cars and services to Group's entities only, with no external sales.
+The Group's subsidiary in Poland does not meet the criteria of operating segment in 2022.
 The Group doesn't consider these subsidiaries as operating segments.